-What makes this chili so awesome?
+What makes Black Bean Chili so awesome?

-Bacon Black Bean Chili
+Black Bean Chili with Bacon

 - Prep Time: 15